How to Remove Almost Every Type of Stain

 How to get stains out of…

 The basic stain removal guidelines—act quickly, blot, use cold water—apply for carpet but the most effective method will depend on the material and the stain itself.
 “As soon as the spill happens, get to work treating it,” says Hodges.
 “Sometimes water is enough but, if not, you might need a commercially available cleaner, which is tested for effectiveness and safety on most materials.
 For tougher stains like red wine carpet stains, you might get better results with a purpose-made stain remover like Wine Away.”
 Here are more tips on how to get blood out of carpet, and how to get coffee stains out of carpet.
+And, don’t forget to read up on the Bissell Little Green Machine and how it helps remove carpet stains.

 For big-ticket items like couches, it’s best to contact the manufacturer for their advice before taking any chances.
 Leather, in particular, can be easily damaged if not cleaned properly.
 For most couches, though, Tran says gentle sponging with detergent and water should suffice.